Verified Deep Learning with Lean 4

 For the fastest path through this book, the route is roughly:

-• Skip Ch 5 (BatchNorm).
+• Skim Ch 4 (BatchNorm).
 It’s structurally the hardest chapter and the prose says so up front.
 The math is right (pdiv_bnNormalize’s three-term cancellation is formalized and matches the codegen), but it’s not the place to spend time if you’re not specifically interested in BN.
+Spend some of the time you’re saving on running as many MNIST and CIFAR demos as possible.

-• Read this chapter (Ch 6, ResNet-34).
+• Read this chapter (Ch 5, ResNet-34).
 Residual blocks are where the chain rule shows it can carry composition through arbitrarily deep architectures; the proof reduces to one additive-fan-in lemma you’ve already seen.
+Run the ResNet-50 RSB-A3 ImageNet training demo locally and/or in the cloud (\(\sim \)6–9 hrs, \(\sim \)$15 in compute).

 • Stop here.
-Assume Chapters 710 (MobileNet, EfficientNet, ConvNeXt, ViT) and the Bestiary (Ch 11) are correct — they all reuse the same framework with new operators slotting into the same proof tree.
-Appendix B walks through how that claim is auditable if you ever want to spot-check it.
+Assume Chapters 69 (MobileNet, EfficientNet, ConvNeXt, ViT) and the Bestiary (Ch 10) are correct — they all reuse the same framework with new operators slotting into the same proof tree.
+Appendix C walks through how that claim is auditable if you ever want to spot-check it.

 Or, for breadth.

-lake exe yolov1-voc-train-bootstrap # detection (YOLO on Pascal VOC)
+lake exe yolov1-pets-train-bootstrap # detection (YOLO on Pets, cat/dog)

 lake exe unet-pets-train # segmentation (UNet on Pets)